What to Expect During the Home Equity Loan Closing Process

 Home Equity Loan Closing Costs and Fees

 The largest cost associated with your home equity loan is the interest you pay on the borrowed funds.
-Your interest rate will vary based on your FICO, loan amount, lien position, and combined loan-to-value (CTLV), which is your loan amount plus your current mortgage balance, divided by your home value.
+Your interest rate will vary by lender, and is often based on your FICO, loan amount, lien position, and combined loan-to-value (CTLV), which is your loan amount plus your current mortgage balance, divided by your home value.
 Lower CLTV’s generally have lower interest rates.
 It is important that you understand how those rates work and how they affect your monthly payment before you close on your loan.
 Some loans will carry a fixed rate, while others might carry a variable rate.
 Variable rates usually include a cap that stops the interest rate from going over a specified amount.